 For many successful advisers their reputation is the critical marketing success factor in their careers.
-And who does “famous for simply being famous” better than the Kardashians?
+And who has done reputation marketing – or “famous just for being famous” – better than the Kardashians?

 Reputation in professional services often drives more recommendations or referrals that lead to new business than practitioners generate from individual client referrals.
-Entire practices can be built upon this source of new client work.
+Entire practices are often built upon this source of new client work.

-Back to the Kardashians: entire fortunes are made by some people simply for being known of.
+Back to the Kardashians though: entire fortunes have obviously been made by some people simply for being known.
+They’ve effectively given birth to the “influencer business”.
 They do not appear to actually have to do anything worthwhile or be particularly productive…they are just famous for being famous as far as I can tell.
 BUT that is enough: they have built what appears to be wonderful lifestyles on the back of “being known of”.

 In comparison, many advisers try to go about reputation marketing the hard way.
-Trying to build positioning as an expert or specialist in order to establish a reputation which will give other professionals confidence to recommend the adviser IS a proven path to success long term, but it is just so….well….“long term”.
-Adviser are aiming to be know “as” or known “for” – which is appropriate.
+Trying to build positioning as an expert or specialist in order to establish a reputation which will give other professionals confidence to recommend them as a specialist IS a proven path to success long term, but it is just so….well….“long term”.
+Being known “for” something does work.

 There is a faster way to build a reputation that leads to recommendations and referrals while working towards that expert positioning over time.

 In this weeks video we have a good look at the process of reputation marketing, and the key steps along the way – taking a leaf out of the Kardashian playbook.
 Building a reputation that can begin generating recommendations can be done in months rather than years…